How to Have a Historical & Patriotic Glamping Black Hills Adventure

 This post is for RV, tent, and simple cabin campers, looking for glamping campgrounds in the Black Hills.
 If you are looking for a post on luxury cabin glamping, check out our Broken Bow, Oklahoma post!

 We have been accused of not really being campers.
 I guess that all depends on your definition of camping.
 I mean, we love getting away from suburbia and getting lost in the serenity of nature.
 However, we do not rough it.
 We travel with a 29-foot travel trailer that “sleeps” twice as many people as we have, including a bunk house with four twin beds for our two kids.
-(Rent or Buy Your Own RV Here.)
+For those that refuse to accept our camper status because we don’t tent camp sans water, electric, and sewage, then you can call us “glampers.”
+That is just fine with us.

 Glamping Black Hills Style Introduction